-I am an Alfred Deakin Post-doctoral Research Fellow at Deakin University’s Centre for Integrative Ecology in Melbourne, Australia where I conduct applied research in disturbance, movement and predator-prey ecology.
+I am an Australian Research Council DECRA Fellow at The University of Sydney where I conduct applied research in disturbance, movement and predator-prey ecology, spanning local to global scales.
 I achieve this through field experiments, empirical modelling, quantitative syntheses and partnerships with industry and government.

-1. Impacts of anthropogenic disturbance and landscape change on animal movement.
+(1) Impacts of anthropogenic disturbance and landscape change on animal movement

-3. Mechanisms and consequences of habitat degradation in agricultural landscapes.
+(3) Mechanisms and consequences of habitat degradation in agricultural landscapes